-Bali, known as the “Island of the Gods,” is a place where spirituality and culture blend seamlessly into everyday life.
 One of the most enchanting and essential aspects of Balinese culture is their daily offerings, known as “banten.”
 Bali offerings, such as Canang Sari, Pejati, and Gebogan, are deeply rooted in Balinese traditions.
 And are an integral part of their significant cultural and spiritual journey.

 Canang Sari offering, often seen adorning the streets and doorsteps of Balinese homes, is the most recognizable form of Bali offerings.
 These small, beautifully crafted trays are filled with colourful flowers, and sometimes even small treats like candies or cookies.
 The careful arrangement of these items.
-Reflects the Balinese belief in harmonizing the three forces of Tri Hita Karana: harmony with the divine, harmony among humans, and harmony with nature.
+Reflects the Balinese offerings belief in harmonizing the three forces of Tri Hita Karana: harmony with the divine, harmony among humans, and harmony with nature.

 The process of making a Canang Sari is a labour of love.
 Balinese women meticulously weave pandan leaves into small square trays, which serve as the foundation for the offerings.
 They then arrange vibrant petals, grains of rice, and a drop of holy water in the basket, creating a visual symphony that honours the gods and spirits.

 Each morning, as the first rays of the sun grace the island, Balinese families place their Canang Sari at their home shrines, temples, and other sacred places.
-This daily ritual is a spiritual connection, a way to express gratitude for the blessings of life and a gesture of asking for protection and prosperity from the deities.
+This daily ritual is a spiritual connection, a way to express gratitude for the blessings of life.
+And a gesture of asking for protection and prosperity from the deities.

 Source: Unsplash